Markdown

 typographer: false,

-// double + single quotes replacement pairs, when typographer is enabled.
+// Double + single quotes replacement pairs, when typographer is enabled.

 //

-// For example, you can support '«»„"' for Russian, '„"‚‘' for German.
+// For example, you can support '«»„"' for Russians, '„"‚‘' for Germans.

 quotes: '""‘’',